wordofwarning/wordofwarning.org/current/2016-worksahead/donovan/index.md

 Box Office Tel: 0161 274 0600

 #### Access Information for Compact Edition
-Age advisory: 14+ (parental/guardian discretion). *Finding Elsie* is spoken word based and will be the first part of a double bill lasting approximately 1¼ hours including an interval.
+Age advisory: 14+ (parental/guardian discretion). *Finding Elsie* is spoken word based and will be the first part of a double bill lasting approximately 1¼ hours including a short pause to move location within the building.
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.

 #### More
 *We shall not cease from exploration<br>And the end of all our exploring<br>Will be to arrive where we started<br>And know the place for the first time.*<br>— T. S. Eliot (*Little Gidding*)